fabric8-hdd/fabric8-hypothesis-measurements-api-image/README.md

-# measurement-api-image
+# measurements-api-image
-Instantiation of measurement-api along with its respective build and deploy scripts reside here
+Instantiation of measurements-api along with its respective build and deploy scripts reside here